 Also, another warning will be shown, telling you there was a problem signing you in with the error 0x8004deb4

-3. The Situation after the System Board replacement (In the IT Admin perspective)
+4. The Situation (In the IT Admin perspective)

 Now we have witnessed the nice errors the end-user could notice when he logged in, we are also going to take a better look at what a good IT admin could notice.